ejsmont-artur/phpDesignPrinciples/README.md

 ## Strategy

 Strategy is similar to adapter but it usually does the actual work.
-Strategy is just an alternative implementation of the functionality, with often examples of sorting, encryption and validation as examples of strategy pattern.
+Strategy is just an alternative implementation of the functionality.
+Common examples of strategies are sorting algorithms, encryption, comparator and validation.
 In fact it is one of he most common patterns.

 Examples:
 - current provided by the power plant (via the grid)